samuel-deng/samuel-deng.github.io/index.markdown

 A bit more specifically, my research focuses on statistical learning in settings where the training and test distributions differ: this might arise, for instance, from distribution shift or demand for a more fine-grained notion of accuracy on subgroups.
 I also like thinking about online learning, sequential decision-making, and all the [cool theory](https://cesa-bianchi.di.unimi.it/predbook/) that comes out of it.

+I'm grateful to have my research supported by the Avanessians Doctoral Fellowship for Engineering Thought Leaders and Innovators in Data Science.

 ## Research
 [Group-wise oracle-efficient algorithms for online multi-group learning](https://arxiv.org/abs/2406.05287)<br>
 Samuel Deng, Daniel Hsu, and Jingwen Liu.<br>